bigfix/developer.bigfix.com/site/reference/types/logon-task-trigger.md

 # type: logon task trigger

-The &amp;lt;logon task trigger&amp;gt; inspectors deal with tasks that are triggered when a user logs on to the computer.
+The &lt;logon task trigger&lt; inspectors deal with tasks that are triggered when a user logs on to the computer.
 More information about this subset of task triggers can be found by searching for Logon Trigger at the MSDN site.

 # delay of &lt;logon task trigger&gt; : time interval